-The renovated ice rink had its first operating season 2019/2020 and EKA has now followed up the results, which are very encouraging.
+The renovated ice rink had its first two operating seasons and EKA has now followed up the results, which are very encouraging.
 During the three-year period before the renovation, the energy use, on average per season, was about 900 MWh - for electricity and district heating together.
 When the corresponding figures for the renovated plant were analyzed, it was clear that the total energy consumption had fallen to below 400 MWh, which corresponds to just over 55% reduction.
 Electricity and district heating costs decreased by 29% and 87%, respectively.
+During the pandemic season 2020-21, energy usage has fallen even lower, however, it is partly an effect of lower activity.
 Further tuning of the heating system should reduce the district heating to "close to zero".
 This makes Storegårdshallen one of Sweden's most energy-efficient ice rinks.

 Ice rink owners sometimes find it difficult to believe that such large savings are possible, but with modern technology and a holistic perspective, where all energy systems can work together, these results are highly realistic.

 “Naturally energy efficient by EKA!”